xcart/xcart-docs/_pages/kb_en/payments/index.md

 *   {% link "Accepting payments" ref_Jq6Bsdrt %}

-You can enable different payment methods in X-Cart so that your customers have a choice of payment options at checkout:
+You can enable different payment methods in X-Cart so that your customers have a choice of payment options at checkout.
+Below are the most popular payment processors supported by X-Cart:

 *   {% link "PayPal" ref_g8OosGK4 %}
 *   {% link "Braintree" ref_3U96LOWn %}